foodbodidev/foodbodi-server/README.md

 #### Local server
 Basically, we will run a local node server with a remote Firestore database
 - Contact credential manager to get the firestore service-account credential (.json file) , or you can create an app-engine project yourself with your personal Firestore.
-- Copy that credential to folder named "src/server/credentials"
+- Copy that credential to folder named "src/server/credentials" as name : ```firestore-service-account.json```
 - On Terminal run : ```export FOODBODI_ENV=dev```
 - Start sever : ```npm run start```.